pedrovicentealmeida/euroage_plus-project/speech_services/README.md

-# `speech_services`
+# `speech_services` ROS 2 Package

 ## Package Description
-The `speech_services` ROS 2 package provides a robust node for speech synthesis and recognition tailored for robotic applications.
-This package encompasses a range of server implementations that leverage advanced third-party text-to-speech (TTS) and speech-to-text (STT) technologies.
-By doing so, it allows developers to seamlessly integrate sophisticated voice capabilities into their robotic systems.
-Moreover, through STT, the robot can accurately transcribe spoken language, enhancing interactive communication with users.
+The `speech_services` package provides a versatile and efficient solution for speech synthesis (TTS) and speech recognition (STT) within ROS 2 systems.
+By integrating advanced third-party services such as Microsoft Azure, Google Cloud, and Eleven Labs, this package enables robots to perform dynamic speech interactions, enhancing communication and user experience.
+Additionally, the package supports lip-sync capabilities, aligning synthesized speech with realistic visual feedback for more engaging and human-like interactions.

+## Key Features

 ### Lip-Sync Capabilities

-The `speech_services` package provides advanced lip-sync functionalities for text-to-speech (TTS) services, significantly enhancing the realism of synthesized speech interactions.
+The package offers cutting-edge lip-sync features that synchronize mouth movements with generated speech for more natural robotic communication:

-- **Microsoft TTS**: This service achieves lip synchronization by mapping visemes—visual representations of phonemes—to their corresponding phonetic sounds using the Microsoft Azure API.
-This methodology ensures that the visual depiction of speech aligns closely with the spoken output, resulting in a more natural and engaging interaction.
+- **Microsoft TTS**: Uses Microsoft Azure's API to map phonetic sounds to visemes (visual representations of phonemes).
+This allows speech and mouth movements to be tightly synchronized, providing a more natural and engaging interaction.

-- **Google TTS and Eleven Labs**: Both services implement lip synchronization by assigning visemes based on energy calculations over audio frames.
-This technique facilitates dynamic alignment between the generated speech and the visual cues.
+- **Google TTS & Eleven Labs**: These services achieve lip-sync by calculating energy levels in audio frames.
+This approach dynamically aligns the generated speech with corresponding visual cues.

-## Features

 ### Service Interfaces

-The package defines four service interfaces (`srv`) designed for TTS and STT functionalities:
+The package provides four service interfaces (`srv`) to support text-to-speech (TTS) and speech-to-text (STT) functionalities:

-- **TtsEleven**: Generates speech from text using the Eleven Labs API.
+- **TtsEleven**: Converts text to speech using the Eleven Labs API.
-- **TtsGoogle**: Converts text to speech utilizing Google Text-to-Speech services.
+- **TtsGoogle**: Converts text to speech using the Google Text-to-Speech API.
-- **TtsMicrosoft**: Produces speech from text via Microsoft Azure's TTS capabilities.
+- **TtsMicrosoft**: Converts text to speech using Microsoft Azure's TTS API.
-- **Stt**: Transforms spoken language into text, leveraging Microsoft Azure's Speech-to-Text technology.
+- **Stt**: Transcribes spoken language into text using Microsoft Azure's Speech-to-Text services.

-### Python Implementation
+### Python-Based Implementation

-All services are implemented in Python, making them accessible and straightforward to extend for developers familiar with the language.
-The package includes two primary programs:
+All services in the package are implemented in Python, making it easy for developers to extend and integrate these functionalities into their ROS 2 projects.
+The two main programs are:
 - `tts_service.py`: Manages text-to-speech requests.
-- `stt_service.py`: Handles speech-to-text requests.
+- `stt_service.py`: Manages speech-to-text requests.

 ### Launch File Support

-The package supports launch file integration, facilitating easy deployment of services within ROS 2 applications:
-- **`speech_services_launch.py`**: This launch file enables the simultaneous start of both STT and TTS services, allowing usage via terminal commands or scripts in the respective format.
+A convenient launch file is included to facilitate the simultaneous launch of both TTS and STT services:
+- **`speech_services_launch.py`**: This file allows users to start all necessary services at once, simplifying deployment in ROS 2 applications.

 ## Dependencies